vojtechruz/vojtechruzicka-blog/chnagelist.md

 21.6.
 - Added github link to the about section.
 - Updated field dependency injection article with intellij idea fix example

+24.6.
+- Added info about intellij detection of enhanced deprecation